renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added some variant armors, dicking around in the armor section.
 - Added rations.
 - Added some sample special arrows.
+- Moved the "crafting recipe" system into an alternate rule,
+  - changed that aside to make it clear that, yes, if you have a crafter character, then RAW you just get to have as much scour as you want.

 ## To-Do